Recording & Mixing

 Tea, coffee and biscuits will be provided.

-I do the mix in studio after the recording sessions, and you are not present for that.
-Depending on complexity, each song takes 6-10 hours+ to mix.
+I do the first mix version in studio after the recording sessions, and you are not present for that.
+Depending on complexity, each song takes 6-10 hours or more to mix.
 For this purpose I have an excellent true-hybrid system, i.e. a combination of computer processing (iMac and Logic Pro) interfaced with a Toft ATB32 analogue console (pic) and various lovely hardware processors.
 To my ears the result is warm, clear and musical and I love that way of working.

 Discussion with musicians (mix notes)

+Songs will be delivered as wav and mp3 files via WeTransfer or Dropbox.
+At or after Mix Notes (client's feedback) I make wanted change so that the product fulfils expectations.
 It is very important to me that you are happy with the result .
-Musicians are welcome to come to the studio listen under professional acoustic conditions, discuss any issues of the mix and participate in further mix work as necessary or desired.
+Musicians are encouraged (after Mix1) to come to the studio to listen under professional acoustic conditions, discuss any issues of the mix and participate in further mix work as necessary or desired.

 Each song signed off can be delivered as wav, mp3, AAC or on audio CD as required.
 Digital level of files will be tailored to the destination of the song.

-Most destination is streaming and there are important issues of loudness normalisation that we would discuss.
+Most destination is streaming and there are important issues of loudness normalisation that we can discuss.

 Additionally I can author your songs as a commercial-standard Red-Book audio CD file suitable for replication houses.